funkfinger/wigg.in/_posts/2010-03-14-CSS-sprites-for-buttons.markdown

 ---
+layout: post
 title: CSS sprites for buttons
-date: '2010-03-14'
+date: "2010-03-14"
 tags:
   - accessibility
   - buttons
   - code
   - css
   - html
   - image-replacement
   - sprite
 ---

 Found <a href="http://www.komodomedia.com/blog/2009/05/sign-in-with-twitter-and-facebook-buttons/">these</a> login buttons online which have three states - normal, hover and visited.
 This makes them perfect to use as a CSS sprite, so here's how that went down:

 The CSS looks like this:

 <pre lang="css" line="1">
 .signin_button {
   display: block;